 - Bubbled, damaged, discoloured or otherwise deteriorated film which impacts driver’s vision is not allowed.

-- Factory-made glass on windshields may have up to 75% VLT.
+- Factory-made glass on windshields may have up to 70% VLT.
+No aftermarket tint is permitted besides the uppermost part.

 - Vehicles first registered before 1 August 1994 also have 35% minimum VLT unless darker tint was already fitted.